frederic-perez/AmE-dictionary/data/dictionary.md

 __Latino__ _n, adj_ :pencil2: _In Los Angeles half of the city’s residents are Latino._
 __Latinos__ _n_
 __Latinx__ _adj, n_ :two: One who identifies as Latin American; a Spanish-speaking person of the Americas.
 The term is gender-neutral and is an alternative to “Latino” and “Latina.” _As a Latinx, I’m very conscious of the issues that affect immigrants._
-__latitude__ _n_ :two::hammer: _No latitude left to ignore a request from the family._ _The firms have a lot of latitude as long as they comply with their own policies._
+__latitude__ _n_ :dart::three::hammer: _No latitude left to ignore a request from the family._ _The firms have a lot of latitude as long as they comply with their own policies._ _It gives more latitude._
 __latrine__ _n_
 __latte__ _n_ A caffe latte.
 __laud<sup>1</sup>__ _v_ :four: /lɔːd/ (lauded, lauding) To give praise to; glorify.